 Most students with disabilities can succeed at the study of a foreign language.
 However, Oglethorpe recognizes that students with specific language processing difficulties may be unable to complete the language requirement.
 A student with a documented language-based disability may petition the University to complete faculty-approved course substitutions to fulfill this requirement.

 To initiate the process, the student must make a specific request and submit required documentation to the assistant director of accessibility services.
 It is the responsibility of the student to initiate this process.
 If the request is approved, the student will receive permission from the chair of the division of foreign languages to take two four-hour culture-related courses on non-English speaking areas of the world, or language-related courses such as computer programming, in lieu of foreign language courses.
 Examples of eligible courses include but are not limited to the following:

 Courses used as language substitutions cannot be counted toward the requirements of the student’s major or minor.
 Language substitutions can only be applied to the language requirement; they are not granted for upper level language courses required by a major.
+Students are cautioned against attempting coursework without explicit prior permission to take a course to be used as a language substitution.
 All courses will be approved at the discretion of the chair of the division of foreign languages.
 Oglethorpe is not responsible for delays in graduation that result from substitutions.
 The student should submit a request early in his or her program of study in order to allow ample time to meet the requirement.

 Procedures to File a Complaint

 Whenever an individual is dissatisfied with the informal resolution of a grievance or prefers to file a formal complaint the following procedures shall apply.